 - When removing the anchor bolts, support the Manipulator to prevent falling.
-Removing the anchor bolts without support may result in a fall of the Manipulator, and then get hands, fingers, or feet caught. - To carry the Manipulator, have four or more people to work on it and secure the Manipulator to the delivery equipment or hold the bottom of Arm #1 and the bottom of the base by hand.
+Removing the anchor bolts without support may result in a fall of the Manipulator, and then get hands, fingers, or feet caught. - To carry the Manipulator, have two or more people to work on it and secure the Manipulator to the delivery equipment or hold the bottom of Arm #1, the bottom of the main cable fitting, and the bottom of the base by hand.
 When holding the bottom of the base by hand, be very careful not to get hands or fingers caught. - Stabilize the Manipulator with your hands when hoisting it.
 Unstable hoisting is extremely hazardous and may result in fall of the Manipulator.